-The NHS urge anyone over 50 years old, or who is clinically extremely vulnerable, to come forward for a COVID vaccination if they have not already been invited by the NHS.
+The NHS urge anyone over 40 years old, or who is clinically extremely vulnerable, to come forward for a COVID vaccination if they have not already been invited by the NHS.
 If you are not in one of these groups then you will not be able to have a vaccination currently.
-The NHS ask that you do not book an appointment, as you will be turned away.
+The NHS ask that you book your appointment online via the NHS website.

 No, you will be asked to select your preferred site to receive the vaccination.
 Options will be based on your geographical location.